Python-Markdown/markdown/docs/extensions/api.md

     * `data` is a single, multi-line, Unicode string containing the entire block of text around the pattern.
 A block is text set apart by blank lines.
     * Returns either `(None, None, None)`, indicating the provided match was rejected or `(el, start, end)`, if the match was successfully processed.
-On success, `el` is the element being added the tree, `start` and `end` are indexes in `data` that were "consumed" by the pattern.
+On success, `el` is the element being added to the tree, `start` and `end` are indexes in `data` that were "consumed" by the pattern.
 The "consumed" span will be replaced by a placeholder.
       The same inline processor may be called several times on the same block.